vmware/vic-product/docs/user_doc/vic_vsphere_admin/vi_reqs.md

 You can deploy VCHs in the following types of setup:

-* vCenter Server 6.0, 6.5, 6.7, or 6.7 update 2, managing a cluster of ESXi  6.0, 6.5, or 6.7 hosts.
+* vCenter Server 6.0, 6.5, 6.7, 6.7 update 1, or 6.7 update 2, managing a cluster of ESXi  6.0, 6.5, or 6.7 hosts.
 VMware recommends that you enable VMware vSphere Distributed Resource Scheduler (DRS) on clusters whenever possible, but this is not a requirement.
-* vCenter Server 6.0, 6.5, 6.7, or 6.7 update 2, managing one or more standalone ESXi 6.0, 6.5, or 6.7 hosts.
+* vCenter Server 6.0, 6.5, 6.7, 6.7 update 1, or 6.7 update 2, managing one or more standalone ESXi 6.0, 6.5, or 6.7 hosts.
 * Standalone ESXi 6.0, 6.5, or 6.7 host that is not managed by a vCenter Server instance.

 Caveats and limitations: